basmingo/basmingo/README.md

 ## Hey! 👋

+I'm Pavel Basmanov </br>
-I'm Pavel Basmanov.
-Java Developer, living in Turkey, -Passed through an internship in the Netherlands by their offer.
+Java Developer, living in Turkey </br>
+-Passed through an internship in the Netherlands by their offer. </br>
 -Actively learning new, and truly love Algorithms and Computer Science